Megyn Kelly Net Worth: $45 Million (approx.)

 Megyn Kelly Controversy:

 Megyn Kelly is no stranger to controversy even in the early years of her Fox News career.
-On The Kelly File, Kelly drew outrage after referring to Santa and Jesus as unequivocally “white.”
-During the runup to the 2016 presidential elections, Kelly became famous for her sparring matches with Donald Trump.
-At one point, she moderated a debate and accused Trump of not having the right temperament to be president.
+On The Kelly File, Megyn Kelly drew outrage after referring to Santa and Jesus as unequivocally “white.”
+During the runup to the 2016 presidential elections, Megyn Kelly became famous for her sparring matches with Donald Trump.
+At one point, Megyn Kelly moderated a debate and accused Trump of not having the right temperament to be president.

 Kelly’s most controversial statements were the ones that resulted in her dismissal from NBC.
 In one episode of Megyn Kelly Today, she argued that it was acceptable to wear blackface as part of a Halloween costume.